mueeze/Group14/README.md

   - Is there a difference between male and female heart disease development

-## Process used in preparing data exploration in python
+## Preparing data for exploration in python

 Jared installed various libraries, that included the following: See file [credit_card_fraud_file](https://github.com/mueeze/Group14/blob/Jared-Murray/Credit_card_fraud.ipynb)